Gonzalo2408/CardiacOCT-project/code/dataset-conversion/README.md

+## Dataset conversion

+This folder contains the scripts that perform the dataset conversion to a format that can be recognized and manipulated by the nnUNet.
+We distinguish between two cases:

-## 2D dataset conversion
+## 2D case

-In this folder, the original dataset is converted into 2D slices for the 2D training with the mentioned preprocessing steps (resampling + circular mask).
-Morevoer, each slice is saved as a pseudo-volume by adding an extra empty dimension.
-Further sanity checks for NaN values or new weird labels are also included.
+In this folder, the original dataset is converted into 2D slices for the 2D training.
+The preprocessing steps (resampling + circular mask) are performed in these files, for both DICOMs and segmentations files.

-For the images conversion, this is submitted to the SOL cluster using a Docker container since this takes longer to convert (~2 hours for the latest dataset).
+There is a further script to perform the dataset conversion for the lipid training (i.e all labels that are not lipid are considered background and lipid is the foreground)

 ![Figure 1.
 Preprocessing framework for the 2D slices](/assets/2d_dataset_conversion.png)

-### Additional scripts

-The scripts such as generate_json_dataset.py or file_and_folder_operations.py are only used to create the .json file with the dataset information in a fast way.
-This .json file is needed for each training for the nnUNet.
+## Pseudo 3D case

+With this conversion, we aim to solve the problems with the 3D training while also keeping spatial in formation.

+As explained in the introduction, we sampled the k neighbours before and after each annotated framed for the training.
+Essentially, we can use this neighbour frames as new modalities for every annotated frame.
+We basically keep the annotated frame and sample k frames before and after.
+If one of this neighbours is out of range, we just use a empty array, so we always have every annotated frame in the middle of the generated volume.